ASFHyP3/asf-stac/README.md

 We shouldn't need to manually connect to the database during normal operations, but we can if we need to (e.g. for debugging purposes).

-Confirm you have the `psql` command installed, then run:
+Confirm that you have [PostgreSQL](https://www.postgresql.org/download/) installed, then run:

 ```
 make psql db_host=<host> db_user=<user> db_password=<password>